#teachAg

 State Teach Ag Results (STAR) Program Overview

-The National Teach Ag Campaign launched the State Teach Ag Results (STAR) program in the spring of 2014 to increase recruitment and retention efforts at the state level.
+NAAE launched the State Teach Ag Results (STAR) program in 2014 to increase agriculture teacher recruitment and retention efforts at the state level.
 The STAR program is designed to assist states in creating sustainable and effective recruitment and retention plans.
-STAR states receive in-kind design and consultation services, access to Teach Ag grant funds, priority preference for Teach Ag Ambassador positions, promotion and assessment summaries.
+STAR states receive in-kind design and consultation services, access to STAR grant funds, priority preference for Teach Ag Ambassador positions, promotion and assessment summaries.

-Contact The National Teach Ag Campaign to find out how your state may become a part of the STAR program.
+Contact NAAE to find out how your state may become a part of the STAR program.

 STAR Program Requirements are as follows: